skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 <Optional picture of a tampered shipment which is not absolutely torn open but a small tear or hole so that the user will understand even such a small tamper can also spoil the device it can also be a general picture rather than a skywallet shipment>

-After opening the shipment package, please ensure that the holographic sticker with the Skycoin logo on the Skywallet box is not broken.
+After opening the package, please ensure that the holographic sticker with the Skycoin logo on the Skywallet box is not broken.
 <A Picture of the unbroken holographic seal on the box>

 ## Checking the Firmware

-Skywallet is built to provide maximum security to the user.
+The Skywallet is built to provide maximum security to the user.

 However, it is important to check whether your Skywallet is not compromised before using it.